If you have not read the events leading up to the Gunfight, you can do that here. The Years Leading up to the Gunfight at the O.K.Corral.

 Frank staggers backward, seriously (probably fatally) wounded.
-In his haste to get a round off, Billy fires, but misses Wyatt.
-There is a momentary pause, a second or two, when all involved suddenly realize the enormity of what had just happened.
+In his haste to get a round off, Billy fires but misses Wyatt.
+There is a momentary pause, a second or two when all involved suddenly realize the enormity of what had just happened.
 And then all hell breaks loose.
 Wyatt will later testify, “The fight then became general.”
 The gunfire in the small area is extremely loud.
-White smoke and the smell of burnt gunpowder fill the air.
+White smoke and the smell of burnt gunpowder filled the air.

 Virgil realizes he has lost control of the situation.
 He is unable to effect an arrest without having to fire his weapon.
 He quickly switches Doc’s cane from his right hand to his left, then reaches across his body with his right hand for his revolver in the left side of his waistband.